devmynd/drip/README.md

 # drip

-A lightweight, type-inferring Swift dependency injector.
-Inspired by Dagger.
+A lightweight dependency injection framework for Swift, inspired by Dagger.
+Helps you disentangle your codebase--don't write a `sharedInstance` method ever again.

 Dependencies are served through containers comprised primarily of two types: `Components` and `Modules`.
 At a high level, a `Module` provides specific dependencies, and a `Component` contains a set of `Modules` and constrains their scope.